 According to literature collected by the National Association of Youth Courts, one of the earliest known Youth Court/Teen Court programs still in operation is the Naperville Youth Jury in Naperville, Ill.
 Naperville's program started in June 1972.
 There are anecdotal reports of a Youth Court program that began in Horseheads, N.Y., in 1968.

 Despite some conflicting accounts on the origin of Teen Courts, one thing is certain, awareness of this incredible program grew rapidly in the 1990's.
 In 1994, there were only 78 Youth Court programs in operation, according to the National Youth Court Database.
 By 2006, there were more than 1,127 Youth Court programs in operation throughout the United States.
-Currently, there are approximately 1,255 programs operating nationwide.
+Currently, there are approximately 1,700 programs operating in four continents and 12 countries.

 Teen Court is continuing to grow in Colorado, and Castle Rock Teen Court is looking forward to future opportunities to partner with neighboring towns and municipalities in order to provide more opportunities to the youth in Colorado.